davidkellis/able/README.md

 There are two ways to use the `CallStackLocal` type.

-1. Call stack local variables may be declared, but left undefined, so long as the type representing the call-stack-local value is a union type with `Nil` as one of its members, as in:
+1. Call stack local variables may be declared, and implicitly given an appropriate zero value, as in:
    ```
-   <variable name>: CallStackLocal (<type> | Nil)
+   <variable name>: CallStackLocal <type>
    ```

-   `Nil` must be one of the members of the wrapped type union because the declaration of a call stack local variable causes the variable to exist in every call stack and none of them will have been assigned a value, so they are all implicitly assigned a default value of `nil`.
+   Since a call stack local variable causes the variable to exist in every call stack and none of them will have been assigned an initial value, the call stack local variable is given a default initial value of the zero value of the appropriate type.
+For example, if the call stack variable is of type `CallStackLocal A`, then the initial value is the zero value for the type A, `zero[A]()`.

 2. Call stack local variables may be declared *and* defined with the `CallStackLocal` constructor function, as in:
    ```